 4. Consider New Vehicles.
 Think about how you marketed or would have marketed your products and services before the internet.
 Now think about how you do it today.
 Pretty different, right?

-One of the reasons marketing is a big challenge is that there are new opportunities and tools emerging every day.
+One reason marketing is a big challenge is that new opportunities and tools emerge every day.
 What worked for your company yesterday may not work today.
 The only way you will find what works today is to be open to new ideas that may come your way.
 Tweak your plan and test the possibilities.

 5. Get Serious About Social Media.
-A recent survey reported that 96% of small businesses say they use social media in their marketing strategy, and 74% of consumers rely on social media to purchasing decisions.
-If your company is not using social media, you may be missing a part of your audience.
+A recent survey reported that 96% of small businesses use social media in their marketing strategy, and 74% of consumers rely on social media to make purchasing decisions.
+If your company is not using social media, you may completely miss part of your audience.

-And remember, social media is supposed to be a two-way street. if you’re not posting regularly, you not only miss opportunity, but can unintentionally give the impression that your company is disorganized or uncommitted to your social media.
+And remember, social media is supposed to be a two-way street.
+If you’re not posting regularly, you not only miss opportunities but can unintentionally give the impression that your company is disorganized or uncommitted to your social media.

 You can also consider the types of posts you are offering your audience.
 Are they engaging enough?
 What more can you do?
 Again, analytics count.
 What kind of posts get the most engagement?
 Can you tweak your strategy to include more of them?
-It’s a good first step.
+It’s an excellent first step.

 6. Brag About Your Reviews.
 Recently, a client of mine increased his engagement remarkably by tweaking his ad to promote having reached a milestone—100 Google Reviews.
 It doesn’t make sense not to use your reviews if you’ve got them.
 Placing good testimonials in strategic places—like an advertisement or your web homepage– can make a big difference in your marketing results.

 7. Tweak Your On-page SEO.
-Search engine optimization (SEO) is the brains behind your website—making sure you are placed in front of people who need your information most.
-SEO is affected by using the right keywords in the visible parts of your pages, like the content and headlines, as well as the title tag on your website tab.
-Then there’s the backend portions such as the descriptions and “meta data” used to describe each page and image.
+Search engine optimization (SEO) is the brains behind your website, placing you in front of people who need your information most.
+SEO is affected by using the right keywords in the visible parts of your pages, like the content, headlines, and title tags on your website tab.
+Then there are backend pieces, such as the descriptions and “metadata” used to describe each page and image.
 If you have not looked at these elements of your website in a while, it’s worth a peek to do some intentional revisiting…and give them a tweak!

 8. Tweak Your Brand Identity.
 I’ve never been a fan of changing your logo unless you have a darn good reason.
 But I think it makes sense to step back and take a look at your logo and collateral materials, especially alongside your competitors.
-Is your logo really representative of where your company is at this point in time?
-Or does your logo look old-fashioned?
+Does your logo represent your company well?
+Or does it look old-fashioned?
 Loud?
 Unappealing?
-A logo refresh can keep you projecting the image you want for your company, and help appeal to your audience too.
+A logo refresh can keep you projecting the image you want for your company and help appeal to your audience.

 9. Think Video.
 The use of video in marketing has grown steadily since 2016, and 86% of marketers include video in their marketing arsenal.
 And more than 90% feel it’s a successful venture with demonstrated ROI.
-Technology (including that essential device we carry everywhere with us) have made it beyond easy to create videos.
-And there are plenty of ways to use it too, from explainer videos, to corporate awareness videos, testimonials, webinars, and more, so if you are not doing video, consider tweaking your marketing plan to include it.
+Technology (including that essential device we carry everywhere) has made it beyond easy to create videos.
+And there are plenty of ways to use it, too, from explainer videos, to corporate awareness videos, testimonials, webinars, and more, so if you are not doing video, consider tweaking your marketing plan to include it.

-And, once you have a video completed, make sure it has its own mini-marketing plan to appear in places like your website, social media, newsletter, and more.
+Once you have a video completed, make sure it has its own mini-marketing plan to appear on your website, social media, newsletter, and more.
 Creating a video marketing piece and not rolling it into your marketing plan is like leaving money on the table!

 So there you have it.
 Ten tweaks to help your B2B marketing soar.
-If it looks like a daunting task to tweak your marketing plan, know that Big Ideas Writing can help!
-Contact me today and we’ll talk about what’s working, what’s not, and what we can do.
+If tweaking your marketing plan looks daunting, know that Big Ideas Writing can help!
+Contact Karen today for a discussion about what’s working, what’s not, and what we can do to improve your results.
 We’re on your side at 630-778-6182.